NormalVR/Normcore-Documentation/src/pricing.md

 title: Pricing
 ---
 # Pricing
-Normcore provides servers to host your games that scale automatically, and provide the lowest latency experience possible in any region around the globe.
-Our pricing information is always available at https://normcore.io/pricing.
+Normcore provides auto-scaling servers that can host any project.
+We also provide the lowest latency  possible in any every region around the globe.

-//TODO: Can we embed the plans here easily?

-## How do you charge for Normcore?
-Pay only for what you need.
-Normcore bills you for two things:
-Room hours
-Bandwidth
+### Our pricing model
+We offer [three pricing tiers](https://normcore.io/pricing) to meet your needs.

+// TODO: Insert Graphic

+We charge based solely on room hours and bandwidth:

-Room hours are the total hours that a room server is running and clients are connected.
-If no one is actively connected to a room, you’re not being charged.
+**Room hours.** Room hours refer to the total number of hours that a room server is running and clients are connected.
+If no one is actively connected to a room, you are not being charged.

-Bandwidth is the amount of network traffic sent to and from Normcore’s servers.
+**Bandwidth.** Bandwidth refers to the amount of data sent to and from Normcore's servers.

-## How do the plans work?
-Worried about getting a surprise bill at the end of the month?
-That’s why we created plans.
+### Fixed option versus unlimited option

-Each plan includes a fixed amount of room hours and bandwidth.
-With our Prototype and Pro plans, when you hit the limit, Normcore will pause your applications to prevent you from incurring any usage charges.
+**Fixed.** Our prototype and Pro plans include fixed allotments of room hours and bandwidth.
+When you hit these limits, Normcore Pauses your apoplications to precent you from incurring any additional charges.

-With the Unlimited plan, you still get the same included room hours and bandwidth as the Pro plan, however, once you hit the limit, we’ll start billing you at a fixed rate for only the room hours and bandwidth that you use each month.
+**Unlimited.** Our Unlimited plan includes the same allotment of room hours and bandwidth as the Pro plan.
+However, it also allows you to go beyond those limits.
+We bill for any excess hours and bandwidth at a fixed rate.
+Usage numbers reset at the beginning of each month.

-## Can I change my plan at any time?
+### Tracking Usage
+Your Normcore dashboard is updated to show your most recent room-hour and bandwidth measurements every 24 hours at 12 AM, GMT.

+### Changing plans
-You sure can!
-You can always change your plan at any time in your billing cycle.
-If you switch from Pro to Unlimited, the changes take effect immediately.
+We welcome you to change plans at any time in your billing cycle so Normcore can best meet your needs.
+Changes in room-hour and bandwidth limits take place immediately.
+For instance, you will be able to exceed the fixed limits right away if you switch from Pro to Unlimited, even in the middle of a billing cycle.

+Note: If you are interested in Normcore Private pricing, please reach out to us [here](http://normcore.io/contact).